 Faro is a lovely little historical city in Portugal’s Algarve region.
 It is the entry point to Algarve because it has an airport.
 Faro is used as a base to explore Algarve’s other beach destinations like Lagos, Albufeira, Portimão, Sagres, Benagil Cave, Vilamoura, etc.

-I have this thing for old Portuguese buildings, town centers, family restaurants with chairs on the sidewalks so I highly enjoyed my time in Faro.
-In some ways Faro reminded me of Lisbon, but thankfully it is tiny and isn’t as touristy.
+I have this thing for old Portuguese buildings, town centers, and family restaurants with chairs on the sidewalks so I highly enjoyed my time in Faro.
+In some ways, Faro reminded me of Lisbon, but thankfully it is tiny and isn’t as touristy.
 But it did have some of the things I loved about Lisbon.